 The price of a diamond depends on various factors, so there isn’t a single “cheapest” color.
 However, compared to fancy-colored diamonds, white diamonds are generally more affordable (depending on specific quality and grading).

-Related Readings: January Birthstone, February Birthstone, March Birthstone, June Birthstone, July Birthstone, August Birthstone, September Birthstone, October Birthstone, November Birthstone, December Birthstone
+Related Readings: January Birthstone, February Birthstone, March Birthstone, May Birthstone, June Birthstone, July Birthstone, August Birthstone, September Birthstone, October Birthstone, November Birthstone, December Birthstone